 - 8. (Optional) Under User Admin, select the Show User Admin instruction message checkbox and specify any instructions to appear on the user admin page.
 Select Enable bulk user creation to create bulk user accounts for numerous users. - (Optional) Under Other, specify whether to display the copyright notice and label in the footer.
 This setting applies only to users whose license permits disabling the copyright notice.
 For more information about this feature, call Pulse Secure Support. - 10.
 (Optional) Click Restore Factory Defaults to reset all user-interface options back to factory defaults. - 11.
 Click Save Changes.
-The changes take effect immediately, but current user browser sessions might need to be refreshed to see the changes.

-- If an authenticated user attempts to close the agentless browser window or to navigate to another site, a warning message is displayed.
-The message advises the user that they will lose access to protected resources if the user moves away from the current page.
-The user can select Cancel to stay on the current page, or they can select OK to go to the new site.
-If the user navigates to a different site, they can click the browser back button to return to the resource page, if the session timeout is not exceeded. - If a user maps to more than one role, then the system displays the user interface settings that correspond to the first role to which the user is mapped. - Sign-in pages can also be customized using the Custom Sign-In page functionality.
+- If a user maps to more than one role, then the system displays the user interface settings that correspond to the first role to w hich the user is mapped. - Sign-in pages can also be customized using the Custom Sign-In page functionality.
 For more information, see Configuring Custom Sign-In Pages.